strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.7.0.1 =
+* Fixed some warnings.
+* Fixed generation of cost text when using built in tax.
+* Added "pmpro_subscribe_order" filter.

 = 1.7 =
 * Ready for localization efforts.
 * Addons tab in PMPro Settings in the dashboard.